LFPy/LFPy/documentation/sources/tutorial.rst

 The examples rely on files present inside the `examples folder <http://bebiservice.umb.no/projects-public/LFPy-release/browser/trunk/examples>`_, such as morphology files and .mod files.

-The easyest way of accessing all of these files is cloning the examples directory using subversion:
+The easyest way of accessing all of these files is cloning the examples directory using subversion (https://subversion.apache.org):
 ::

     svn checkout http://bebiservice.umb.no/svn-public/LFPy-release/trunk/examples